 Before using any of the clipboard operations such as Cut, Copy, or Paste, a selection must be made on the file (see Using the Clipboard).
 Selections can be made with either the mouse, the keyboard, or through the Select bar.

 All bytes in the file can be selected at once using the 'Edit > Select All' menu option.
-To move the cursor to the start of the selection, right-click on the Editor Window and choose 'Selection > Goto Selection Start' from the right-click menu.
-Similarly, to move the cursor to the end of the selection select 'Selection > Goto Selection End' from the right-click menu.
+To move the caret to the start of the selection, right-click on the Editor Window and choose 'Selection > Goto Selection Start' from the right-click menu.
+Similarly, to move the caret to the end of the selection select 'Selection > Goto Selection End' from the right-click menu.

 Bytes can also be selected with the Select bar (see Selecting a Range).
 The start address and number of bytes of the selection can be viewed at any time by opening the Select bar.

 If text in the editor already has coloring applied, for example through Syntax Highlighting or a Binary Template, then the selection colors are blended with the existing colors so that the existing colors are partially visible.
 The amount of blending and the color of the selected bytes can be controlled with the Theme/Color Options dialog.